 BLACK PANTHER is a standalone superhero movie about the iconic Marvel Comics hero, who must defend his mysterious, technologically advanced African kingdom and the world from a threat coming from inside his own royal family.
-BLACK PANTHER is exciting and ultimately redemptive, with tremendous special effects and fabulous production designs, and less foul language than recent Marvel outings, but the plot gets a little too complicated, unfocused and talky, with too many characters, a few annoying politically correct canards and some ancestor worship.
+BLACK PANTHER is exciting and sometimes redemptive, with tremendous special effects, fabulous production designs, and less foul language than recent Marvel outings, but the plot gets a little too complicated, unfocused and talky, with too many characters, a few annoying politically correct canards, goddess worship, and some ancestor worship.

 The movie begins by telling the back story of the African kingdom of Wakanda.
 Millions of years ago, before man, a large meteor full of a powerful, superstrong material called vibranium crashed in the middle of Africa.
-Five tribes discovered the magical properties of the material and used it to create a hidden, technologically advanced nation, but one of the tribes rejected the modernization and established a separate realm in the mountains.
+With help from the “panther goddess,” five tribes discovered the magical properties of the material and used it to create a hidden, technologically advanced nation.
+However, one of the tribes rejected the modernization and established a separate realm in the mountains.
 The four other tribes picked a king by combat, and he became the Black Panther, a hero imbued with superpowers from a special flower that’s grown for millions of years in the country’s vibranium enriched soil.
 The Black Panther protects the country and its fantastic capital city, which has been hidden from view using cloaking technology.

 Cut to the present day.

-Having learned the truth about his father’s country and how he died, the nephew has teamed up with Wakanda’s nemesis, a South African arms dealer named Ulysses Klaue, to steal more Wakanda technology.
-A former Special Forces soldier nicknamed Killmonger, the nephew plans to steal the throne from T’Challa, the son of King T’Chaka, who’s still mourning his beloved father’s death from a terrorist bomb.
+The nephew has learned the truth about his father’s country and how he died.
+A former Special Forces soldier nicknamed Killmonger, the nephew has teamed up with Wakanda’s nemesis, a South African arms dealer named Ulysses Klaue, to steal more Wakanda technology.
+Killmonger aims to steal the throne from T’Challa, the son of King T’Chaka, who’s still mourning his beloved father’s death from a terrorist bomb.
 As the new Black Panther, T’Challa must work with a female Wakandan spy with whom he’s romantically entangled and with the general of Wakanda’s elite female warriors to stop Klaue and Killmonger.
-They’re aided by his brilliant younger sister, who runs Wakanda’s technological development, and a CIA agent.
+They’re aided by T’Challa’s brilliant younger sister, who runs Wakanda’s technological development, and a CIA agent.

 BLACK PANTHER also has no objectionable sexual content or explicit nudity.
 However, its worldview is a bit mixed.

-On the negative side, BLACK PANTHER has a light Romantic worldview with some politically correct content, including some revisionist history.
+On the negative side, the heroes in BLACK PANTHER worship the Egyptian panther goddess.
+In one scene, Killmonger actually taunts T’Challa about it, asking, “Where is your god now?”
+BLACK PANTHER also has Romantic, politically correct elements and revisionist history.
 For example, there’s a lot of talk about how oppressed black people are around the world.
 The movie blames this all on white European colonists, mostly because of slavery, but fails to mention that it was the Muslims who brought widespread slavery to Africa and that many Africans sold their brothers and sisters to the slave traders.
-There are also some comments about the allegedly bad social conditions in the United States, when, in fact, the social conditions in the U.S. are far better than the social conditions in other parts of the world, including many (if not most) African countries run by Africans today.
+There are also some comments about the allegedly bad social conditions in the United States, when, in fact, the social conditions in the U.S. are far better than the social conditions in other parts of th0e world, including many (if not most) African countries run by Africans today.

 BLACK PANTHER also contains elements of ancestor worship and witchcraft.
 To gain the superpowers of the Black Panther, for instance, the Wakandan king must sip an elixir made from a flower that’s been soaking up the vibranium enriched soil.
 After drinking the elixir, the king goes into an hallucinatory state where he can converse with his ancestors.
-Thus, when T’Challa drinks the elixir, he has a conversation with his murdered father while their ancestors present.
-This magical juju is a bit silly, but later, the movie shows that T’Challa’s father and his other ancestors have been wrong about the direction of his country for centuries.
-So, the movie eventually shies away from actually promoting ancestor worship.
+Thus, when T’Challa drinks the elixir, he has a conversation with his murdered father while their ancestors lurk around some trees on the plains of Africa.
+This magical juju is a bit silly, but later, the movie shows that T’Challa’s father and the other ancestors have been wrong about the direction of his country for centuries.
+So, the movie eventually leaves the ancestor worship behind it.

 On the positive side, the movie argues against the ancestors and in favor of doing the right thing.
-Thus, eventually the Black Panther decides that Wakanda can’t stay isolated and must share its technology with the rest of the world, especially to help those most in need.
+Thus, the Black Panther ultimately decides Wakanda can’t stay isolated and must share its technology with the rest of the world, especially to help those most in need.
 The movie also speaks against revenge and supports repentance and reconciliation.
 It also contains some allegorical Christian references to death, baptism and resurrection.
-At one point, the evil nephew even asks the Black Panther, “Where is your God now?”

-Taken altogether, the content in BLACK PANTHER merits caution for older children.
+Taken all altogether, the content in BLACK PANTHER merits extreme caution.